zer0cache/matic-docs/docs/develop/metatransactions/metatransactions-gsn.md

 ##### PayMaster

-PayMaster contract has a full gas tank of Matic, in relayhub, which is to be used for paying gas fees of relayed transactions.
+PayMaster contract has a full gas tank of Polygon, in relayhub, which is to be used for paying gas fees of relayed transactions.
 PayMaster contract has full control of either accepting or rejecting any relayed transaction.
 You can design custom paymasters which implements custom ERC20 based incentivization scheme.

 ##### Trusted Forwarder